wangle201210/deepchat/README.md

 - **Unified Multi-Model Management**: One application supports almost all mainstream LLMs, eliminating the need to switch between multiple apps
 - **Seamless Local Model Integration**: Built-in Ollama support allows you to manage and use local models without command-line operations
-- **Advanced Tool Calling**: Built-in MCP support enables code execution, web access, and other tools without additional configuration
+- **Agentic Protocol Ecosystem**: Built-in MCP support enables tool calling (code execution, web access, etc.), and built-in ACP support connects external agents into DeepChat with a native workspace UX
 - **Powerful Search Enhancement**: Support for multiple search engines makes AI responses more accurate and timely, providing non-standard web search paradigms that can be quickly customized
 - **Privacy-Focused**: Local data storage and network proxy support reduce the risk of information leakage
 - **Business-Friendly**: Embraces open source under the Apache License 2.0, suitable for both commercial and personal use